VeriHGN: Heterogeneous Graph-Based Congestion Prediction for Chip Layout Verification: Methodology

 We construct a heterogeneous congestion prediction graph that explicitly encodes both circuit connectivity and spatial routing demand.
-Figure~\ref{fig:graph_construction} illustrates the overall graph construction process.
-The key design principle is to expose the primary sources of routing congestion—logical fanout, geometric proximity, and regional resource contention—as first-class entities in the graph structure.
-Rather than treating netlist and layout information as separate modalities, our formulation integrates them into a single relational graph, allowing congestion to be modeled as an emergent property of their interaction.
+Figure~\ref{fig:graph_construction} illustrates the overall construction process.
+The key design principle is to expose the primary sources of routing congestion, including logical fanout, geometric proximity, and regional resource contention, as first-class graph entities.
+Instead of treating netlist and layout as separate modalities, our formulation integrates them into a single relational graph, allowing congestion to be modeled as an emergent property of their interaction.

-\textbf{Node types.} The graph contains three types of nodes: (1) \emph{Cell nodes}, corresponding to standard cells and macros in the netlist.
-Cell nodes represent instance-level routing demand and serve as prediction targets for cell congestion.
-(2) \emph{Net nodes}, corresponding to electrical nets connecting multiple cells.
-Net nodes aggregate routing demand induced by their incident cells and propagate it through the graph.
-(3) \emph{Grid nodes}, corresponding to spatial regions obtained by discretizing the placement area.
-Grid nodes represent regional layout and are organized in a hierarchical structure.
-This tripartite node design reflects the multi-origin nature of routing congestion.
-Cell nodes represent localized routing demand induced by instance geometry and pin access.
-Net nodes capture global routing pressure arising from multi-terminal connectivity and long-span nets.
-Grid nodes abstract the spatial routing resources available in different regions of the layout.
-Modeling these components explicitly enables the learning process to disentangle whether congestion is driven primarily by local density, net-induced routing demand, or regional resource imbalance.
+\textbf{Node types.} The graph contains three node types. \emph{Cell nodes} correspond to standard cells and macros, representing instance-level routing demand and serving as prediction targets for cell congestion. \emph{Net nodes} correspond to electrical nets and aggregate routing demand induced by their incident cells. \emph{Grid nodes} correspond to spatial regions obtained by discretizing the placement area and are organized hierarchically to represent regional routing resources.
+This tripartite design captures the multi-origin nature of congestion: local demand from cell geometry and pin access, global routing pressure from multi-terminal and long-span nets, and regional imbalance in routing resources.